 Defining ROI for social media remains the top concern of 55% of social marketers.

 According to Kantar’s report AdReaction: Getting Gender Right, online advertising is 28% less effective among females than males in terms of brand impact.
 There are many reasons that are attributed to this trend, but over-simplistic targeting is a major contributing factor.

 Conducting audience receptivity research as part of the creative process, helps to unearth tendencies in behaviour that transcend demographics among audiences – reducing over-simplification.
 Rather than reducing people down to a ‘type’ – whether it be by gender, race, age etc – this research can reveal emotions or life events that indicates relevance to a product or resonance with a brand’s messages.
 Tapping into these key moments and feelings has the ability to forge trust and build solid brand loyalty.

 Where possible, we recommend testing creative routes ahead of launch, to make sure your branding and marketing campaigns resonate as strongly as possible with your target audience.
 Insights like these can really set your marketing activity apart from your competition and gain the cut through you need.

 While focus groups and surveys go a long way to uncovering customer insight, the advances in neuromarketing – one of the most exciting emerging trends in marketing research – continue to expand on the data available to marketers with relative ease, and the introduction of new research channels provide further choice for in-depth monitoring.

-For the latest news on market research industry trends, head on over to our blog.
+For the latest news on market research industry trends, head on over to our Articles page.
 Alternatively, if you have any questions about how you can use market research to inform your marketing campaign then get in touch with us.
 We’d love to help!